U.S. Bicycle Route 30: Description

 The western segment of USBR 30 follows U.S. Route 12 and the historic Yellowstone Trail through the southwesternmost corner of the North Dakota for about 87 mi running between the state lines with Montana and South Dakota.
 The middle segment runs across Wisconsin for 269 mi from the Mississippi River near Winona, Minnesota, to the Lake Express ferry terminal in Milwaukee, where it will eventually cross Lake Michigan to Muskegon, Michigan.
+It consists of the Hank Aaron State Trail, Glacial Drumlin State Trail, Capital City State Trail, 400 State Trail, Elroy-Sparta State Trail, La Crosse River State Trail, Great River State Trail, New Berlin Trail, and the Oak Leaf Trail.
 The eastern segment follows the North Coast Inland Trail and local roads across northern Ohio and BikePA Route Z across Pennsylvania's Erie Triangle along the coast of Lake Erie.
 When fully complete, USBR 30 is expected to run across much of the country running from New Hampshire's Seacoast at USBR 1, incorporating a ferry crossing across Lake Michigan to a future junction with USBR 76 near West Yellowstone, Montana, running through New Hampshire, Vermont, New York, Pennsylvania, Ohio, Michigan, Wisconsin, Minnesota, South Dakota, North Dakota, and Montana along the way.